gru-github/watch4000/README.md

 Realized by one script and 2 systemd servcices and one path watcher.
 The latter restarts the watcher service if a change to the pi-star log directory occurs.
 This might indicate a logfile change.

 HOWTO:
+BEFORE you install it is reommended, that you backup your SD card.

 Installing is easy, login to your ssh console on your raspi running pi-star 4.X:

 ```